Cheatsheet-lang/JavaScript/README.md

 console.log(arr); // prints [1, 2, 3, 4] to the console
 ```

+When running a push operation, it will return the length of the array.

 **Queue Operations**
 ```javascript
 var arr = [1, 2, 3, 4, 5];